sagivba/sagiv-barhoom.me/_posts/2023-01-04-oracle_partitions_tables_3.md

 ---
 # Covertion to partition table - oracle 19c

-## online convertion to partition table:
+## online conversion to partition table:
 A non-partitioned table can be converted to a partitioned table with a `MODIFY` clause added to the ALTER TABLE SQL statement.
 In addition, the keyword `ONLINE` can be specified, enabling concurrent DML operations while the conversion is ongoing.</br>
 *Also note for the `UPDATE INDEXES` clause*

-Here is an example of online convertion:
+Here is an example of online conversion:
 ```sql
 ALTER TABLE students MODIFY
   PARTITION BY RANGE (student_id) INTERVAL (100)